RudrakshParsai/Line-Follower-Bot/README.txt

 2. The I2C LCD address is 0x27 (can be changed if needed)
 3. IR sensors should be mounted at appropriate height (typically 1-2cm from ground)
 4. Ultrasonic sensor should be mounted facing forward
-5. Motors should be connected to the appropriate output terminals on the L298N
+5. Motors should be connected to the appropriate output terminals on the TB6612FNG
 6. Double-check all connections before powering on
 7. Use appropriate wire gauges for power connections
 8. Always test the kill switch before starting the robot
+9. Arduino Mega has more PWM pins available for motor control
+10. TB6612FNG has better efficiency than L298N

 TROUBLESHOOTING:
 ---------------
 1. If LCD doesn't work:
    - Check I2C address (use I2C scanner sketch)
-   - Verify SDA and SCL connections
+   - Verify SDA and SCL connections (Mega uses pins 20 and 21)
    - Ensure proper power supply

 2. If motors don't move:
    - Check motor driver connections
    - Verify PWM pins are correctly connected
    - Check power supply voltage
+   - Ensure STBY pin is HIGH for normal operation

 3. If sensors don't work:
    - Verify sensor connections